Compressed Natural Gas Fueling Stations

 Types of Stations

 There are two types of CNG infrastructure: time-fill and fast-fill.
 The main structural differences between the two systems are the amount of storage capacity available and the size of the compressor.
 These factors determine the amount of fuel dispensed and time it takes for CNG to be delivered.

 Fast-Fill CNG Station

-Drivers filling up at a fast-fill station experience similar fill times to a conventional gasoline fueling station—less than 5 minutes for a 20 gallon equivalent tank.
-CNG at fast-fill stations is often stored in the vessels at a high service pressure (4,300 psi), so it can deliver fuel to a vehicle faster than the fuel coming directly from the compressor, which delivers fuel at a lower volume.
-Drivers use a dispenser to transfer CNG into the tank.
+Drivers fueling light-duty vehicles at a fast-fill station experience similar fill times to a conventional gasoline fueling station—less than 5 minutes for a 20 gallon equivalent tank.
+Large truck and bus stations will fill at twice that rate.
+CNG at fast-fill stations is often stored in the vessels at a high service pressure (4,300 psi), so it can deliver fuel to a vehicle quickly.
 The dispenser uses sensors to calculate pressure and measure the number of GGEs delivered to the tank, taking temperature into account.

 Time-Fill CNG Station

 The time it takes to fuel a vehicle depends on the number of vehicles, compressor size, and the amount of buffer storage.
 Vehicles may take several minutes to many hours to fill.
-The advantage of using a time-fill station is that the heat of recompression is less, so you usually get a fuller fill then with a fast-fill station.
+The advantage of using a time-fill station is that the heat of recompression is less than, so you usually get a fuller fill then with a fast-fill station.
 Also, with a time-fill station you can control when you fill the vehicles.
 This means you can choose to run the compressor during off-peak hours (like at night) to achieve lower electricity rates.

 Time-fill stations are carefully architected based on the application they will be used for.
 For example, a transit bus company may need a larger compressor that can deliver 8 to 9 gallons per minute, while a refuse truck company can make due filling trucks at 3 gallons per minute using a smaller compressor.
 A consumer application may require far less—such as less than half of a gallon an hour.
 These differences account for the large variance in the cost of installation.